 1. Immediate Support for Victims

-In NSW, primary victims of crime can access immediate financial assistance through Victims Services.
+In NSW, primary victims of crime can access immediate financial assistance of up to $5,000 through Victims Services NSW.
 This support is designed to help with urgent expenses and immediate needs.
 Additionally, survivors can access up to 22 hours of free counselling services through approved service providers.
 These interim measures can be accessed while pursuing longer-term compensation options.

 2. National Redress Scheme & Schools